-If the hermit leaves its shell, runs away to bury itself, and then turns up dead, that’s usually the cause.
-It wasn’t trying to hold a burial because the end was near.
-It didn’t even intend to die when it left.
+If the hermit leaves its shell, runs away to bury itself, and ends up dead, that’s usually the cause.

 Do Hermit Crabs Die Inside Their Shell?

-Most hermit crabs will die within their shell.
-There is no reason to brave the scary, outside world if the hermit knows it’s sick or injured.
-Hermit crabs also live anywhere between 5 to 15 years.
-Older hermit crabs will be just as eager as young ones to stay within the comfort of their shells.
+Most hermit crabs will die within their shell, as there’s no reason to brave the scary, outside world if it knows it’s sick or injured.

-Whatever the cause of death is, your hermit crab will likely try to overcome it within the safety of its mobile home.
+Whatever the cause of death, a hermit crab will likely attempt to overcome it within the safety of its shell.
 If it fails, the body will remain inside until:

 - It decomposes